 The ability to attach bu to words has been used primarily to make names for various logograms and other unusual characters.
-For example, the Lojban name for the "happy face " is me'o .uibu, based on the attitudinal .ui that means "happiness" (the cmavo me'o is used here to represent the very character as opposed to a lerfu word; this is explained in Section 17.9).
-Likewise, the "smiley face", written ":-)" and used on computer networks to indicate humor, is called me'o .u'ibu.
-The existence of these names does not mean that you should insert me'o .uibu into running Lojban text to indicate that you are happy, or me'o .u'ibu when something is funny; instead, use the appropriate attitudinal directly.
+For example, the Lojban name for the "happy face" is .uibu, based on the attitudinal .ui that means "happiness".
+Likewise, the "smiley face", written ":-)" and used on computer networks to indicate humor, is called zo'obu The existence of these names does not mean that you should insert .uibu into running Lojban text to indicate that you are happy, or zo'obu when something is funny; instead, use the appropriate attitudinal directly.

+Likewise,

-Likewise, $me'o\ joibu$ represents the ampersand character, " & ", based on the cmavo $\underline{joi}$ meaning " mixed "and"".
+joibu represents the ampersand character, "&", based on the cmavo joi meaning "mixed and".
 Many more such lerfu words will probably be invented in future.

-The . and , characters used in Lojbanic writing to represent pause and syllable break respectively have been assigned the lerfu words me'o denpa bu (literally, "pause bu") and me'o slaka bu (literally, "syllable bu").
-The written space is mandatory here, because $\underline{denpa}$ and $\underline{slaka}$ are normal gismu with normal stress: denpabu would be a fu'ivla (word borrowed from another language into Lojban) stressed denPAbu.
-No pause is required between $\underline{denpa}$ (or $\underline{slaka}$ ) and $\underline{bu}$ , though.
+The . and , characters used in Lojbanic writing to represent pause and syllable break respectively have been assigned the lerfu words denpa bu (literally, "pause bu") and slaka bu (literally, "syllable bu").
+The written space is mandatory here, because denpa and slaka are normal gismu with normal stress: denpabu would be a fu'ivla (word borrowed from another language into Lojban) stressed denPAbu.
+No pause is required between denpa (or slaka) and bu, though.

-17.5.
 Alien alphabets